 Cilantro is an easy plant to maintain.
-It takes between 60 and 75 days to attain a suitable harvesting size (10 inches).
-After which it may begin to flower causing the cilantro leaves to acquire a bitter taste.
-Pruning cilantro frequently encourages new growth and prevents premature flowering.
+It takes between 60 and 75 days to attain a suitable harvesting size (ten inches).
+After that, the plant may begin to flower, causing the cilantro leaves to take on a bitter taste.
+Pruning cilantro more often encourages new growth and prevents premature flowering.

 How To Prune Cilantro: A Step-By-Step Guide